rodrigopsasaki/vision/packages/vision-nestjs/README.md

 ## Best Practices

+### 1. Use Core Vision API
+- Always use the core Vision API (`vision.set`, `vision.push`, `vision.merge`) for adding custom data
+- The package focuses on automatic metadata collection from NestJS
+- Don't create package-specific abstractions over Vision

-### 1. Use Appropriate Decorators
+### 2. Use Appropriate Decorators
 - `@VisionPerformance` for slow or resource-intensive operations
 - `@VisionSecurity` for authentication and authorization endpoints
 - `@VisionAudit` for compliance-critical operations
 - `@VisionIgnore` for health checks and metrics endpoints

-### 2. Configure Data Capture Thoughtfully
+### 3. Configure Data Capture Thoughtfully
 - Enable `captureBody` only when necessary and safe
 - Always configure `redactHeaders` and `redactBodyFields` for security
 - Use `captureReturn: false` for endpoints returning sensitive data

-### 3. Leverage the Vision Service
-- Use business context methods to add domain-specific information
-- Track custom metrics for business KPIs
-- Use performance tracking for optimization insights

 ### 4. Environment-Specific Configuration
 - Disable or limit data capture in production